peteanyaduba/certified-blockchain-developer-corda/what-is-corda.md

 6. Transactions are validated by parties involved in that transaction rather than a broader pool of independent validators
 7. Corda records an explicit link between human-language legal prose documents and smart contract code
 8. Corda suppor industry-standard protocols AMQP,JDBC, etc

+## Why Corda is limited to transactions

+1. In traditional blockchain, when adding a block to the blockchain, the process is distributed across the network of nodes
+    -  As a result, the process is time-consuming
+    -   In Corda, when adding a block to the blockchain, only relevant parties are involved saving time.
+2. In traditional blockchain, entire history of transactions of all previous blocks are captured.
+In Corda, only transactions from elated parties are captured to protect privacy.

+3. Benefits
+    -   Transaction details are maintained privately, increasing scalability
+    -   Uniqueness is maintained with validation available over P2P